fieldtrip/website/development/guideline/code.md

 FieldTrip functions should not rely on the channels being represented in a particular order, but should always explicitly look into the list with the channel labels in order to determine on which elements in the numeric data a particular computation is required.
 Functions may operate on several data-arguments that have data that belong to channels, e.g. channel position, coil-to-channel mappings for MEG gradiometer arrays, time series of electrophysiological data, parameters of a sphere fitted to the headsurface directly underlying a particular channel, a set of neighbours relative to a particular channel etc.

-In this case we aim at imposing the following behaviour of the function:
+In this case we aim at imposing the following behavior of the function:

 1. The order of the channels in the first data argument will be the one that determines the order of the channels in the output: it will always override the order specified in the cfg (in cfg.channel).
 2. The order of the channels in the data overrides the order in the auxiliary information (such as sensor definitions).